flathub-infra/documentation/blog/2024-02-22/index.md

 Today we've updated the metadata quality guidelines with [a new section on app brand colors](https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines/quality-guidelines/#brand-colors).
 The metadata validation system on the Flathub website now also has an additional check for whether the brand colors are provided, and they're required to fully pass metadata quality review.

-If you have an app on Flathub, check out the guidelines and update it with brand colors as soon as possible.
-This will make you eligible to be featured when the new banners ship.
+If you have an app on Flathub, check out the guidelines and update your MetaInfo with brand colors as soon as possible.
+This will help your app look as good as possible, and will make it eligible to be featured when the new banners ship.
 Let's make Flathub a more colorful, exciting place to find new apps!